-As described above, we utilize resources on RMI's website to identify and disclose upstream actors in the supply chain.
+As described above, the Company utilizes resources on RMI's website to identify and disclose upstream actors in the supply chain.

-As part of our risk management process, to ensure suppliers understand our expectations, we communicate PSI's Conflict Minerals policy during our supplier conference outreach events.
+As part of its risk management process, to ensure suppliers understand PSI's expectations, the Company communicates PSI's Conflict Minerals policy during its supplier conference outreach events.

-As described in our Conflict Minerals Survey, we engage any of our suppliers whom we have reason to believe are supplying us with 3TG from sources that may support conflict in the Covered Countries to establish an alternative source of 3TG that does not support such conflict, as provided in the OECD guidance.
-As of the date of this report, we have found no instances where it was necessary to terminate a contract or find a replacement supplier.
+As communicated in the Company's Conflict Minerals Survey process, PSI is committed to sourcing responsibly and considers mining activities that fuel conflict as unacceptable.
+As of the date of this report, PSI has found no instances where it was necessary to terminate a contract or find a replacement supplier.